Never forget /

-These threads nimbly interweave with probing quotes and statistics, demonstrating the importance of personal storytelling, radical empathy, and the necessity of reflecting on society and one’s self within that construct.
+Immersive and utterly compelling, the threads in Begin by Telling nimbly interweave with probing quotes and statistics, demonstrating the importance of personal storytelling, radical empathy, and the necessity of reflecting on society and one’s self within that construct.

-Praise for Begin By Telling:
+Praise for Begin by Telling:

 30 new books we can’t wait to get our hands on in the first half of 2021 —Toronto Star